srp19/spark-scala/SparkScala/notes/aws/aws-vpc.md

 * Allows you to connect one VPC with another via a direct network route using Private IP addresses.
 * Instances behave as if they are on the same private network
 * You can peer VPCs with other AWS accounts as well as with other VPC's in the same account
-* Peering is always done in a star configuration, ie 1 central VPC peers with 4 others.
+* **Peering is always done in a star configuration**, ie 1 central VPC peers with 4 others.
 You cannot do transitive peering.

 ## Build your own custom VPC